-More recent improvements include a new pool in 1998, the complete updating and renovation of the kitchen in 2000, renovation of the Dominion Ballroom and bathrooms in the Carriage House Inn, in 2002, the marina is rebuilt and WiFi is added in 2008, and Portside Lodge rooms are completely renovated in 2010.
+More recent improvements include a new pool in 1998, the complete updating and renovation of the kitchen in 2000, renovation of the Dominion Ballroom and bathrooms in the Carriage House Inn, in 2002, the marina was rebuilt and WiFi was added in 2008, and Portside Lodge rooms have been completely renovated in 2010.

 HISTORY OF MANIFESTATIONS:

-Many inns and hotels have been enjoyed by many guests, who love to come and rest and enjoy the amenities/town life.
+Many inns and hotels have been enjoyed by many guests, who love to come and rest, enjoying the amenities/town life.
 When they pass over, they sometimes decide to spend their afterlife in their favorite get-away spot.

 ( Roosevelt Hotel * Hotel Del Monte * Jekyll Island Club Hotel * * The Menger Hotel )

 Sometimes employees so enjoy their duties, that they continue on in their service, not letting death or time get in the way.